lamini-ai/llm-classifier/README.md

 ## Is this perfect?

 No, this is a week night hackathon project, give us feedback and we will improve it.
+Some known issues:

+1. It doesn't use batching aggressively over classes, so training on many classes could be sped up by more than 100x.
+2. We are refining the LLM example generators.
+Send us any issues you find with your prompts adn we can improve these models.

 ## Why wouldn't I just use a normal classifier like BART, XGBoost, BERT, etc?